 The beauty of free high-resolution stock photo sites is that you can use the pictures for free for both personal and commercial purposes.
 While this is a great way to avoid potential copyright issues, it comes with one small problem – image size.

 It is important that your site looks good, but it is as important that it loads quickly enough.
 There are plenty of free tools that can help you with that.
 However, if your website is already running and you want to quickly check and optimize (if needed) pages that are already live, here is another neat free image compression tool that can help you do just that.

-For a long time now, Adobe is one of the leading brands when it comes to providing solutions for creating stunning and engaging visuals.
+For a long time now, Adobe has been one of the leading brands when it comes to providing solutions for creating stunning and engaging visuals.

-From the long list of their digital solutions, we decided to include Adobe Spark to this list.
-Adobe Spark is actually 3 tools in one:
+From the long list of their digital solutions, we decided to include Adobe Express on this list.
+This tool offers templates and tools that help you: